 The Centre will develop a framework of outcomes that are important for children and young people, their families and the services that support them.
-The outcomes framework will be developed in partnership with these groups.
+The outcomes framework has been developed in partnership with these groups.

 Why we created a framework

 The purpose of the What Works Centre’s outcomes framework is to make sure that we focus our work on the issues that really matter.
 We will only carry out new research and draw out learning from existing research when it is focused on these outcomes.
 This framework is a first, high-level overview.
 We will keep seeking feedback as we go on developing the framework in consultation with our stakeholders.

 The framework was developed in consultation with children and young people, parents and carers, social work practitioners and researchers.
 We referred to other frameworks, including the priority outcomes identified through the Children’s Social Care Innovation Programme evaluations and the work in development by Barnard et al funded by the Nuffield Foundation.